AbhilashAynipully/plan-your-tasks/README.md

      1. In GitHub repository navigate to the settings tav.
      2. Scroll down and select Pages from the left side navigation menu to open GitHub pages.
-     3. In the source select deploy from branch and under branch select main.
+     3. In the source select deploy from branch and under branch select Main.
      4. After selecting Main click on save and refresh, the message appears stating 'Your site is live at '

 ## Credits
 ### Mentor
 Thank you Mr Anthony Ugwu for being a wonderful mentor.
-He guided me through this projects with his feedback and suggestions.
+He guided me through this project with his feedback and suggestions.
 He encouraged me to try out new things which helped me in developing my understanding of the technologies used.

  ### Content